Permafrost/Tundra/SERVICES.md

 ### tundra.string:concatenate

-Concatenates all string values specified as strings, string lists or string tables in the given `IData` document.
+Concatenates the given arbitrarily specified string values.

 #### Inputs:

-* `$operands` is an `IData` document in which arbitrary string, string list, and string table values can be specified for concatenation.
+* `$concatenate.operands` is an `IData` document containing arbitrarily specified string values to be concatenated.
-* `$separator` is an optional string used to separate each list item in the resulting string.
+* `$concatenate.separator` is an optional string used to separate each list item in the resulting string.
 Defaults to an empty string.
-* `$sanitization` is an optional choice of whether to remove nulls, nulls and blanks (strings that only contain whitespace characters), or convert nulls to blanks.
+* `$concatenate.sanitization` is an optional choice that determines how null and blank values should be treated.
 If not specified, no sanitization is performed.
+  * `remove nulls` will remove any null values prior to concatenation.
+  * `remove nulls and blanks` will remove any null values and blank string values prior to concatenation.
+  * `convert nulls to blanks` will convert any null values to blank values prior to concatenation.

 #### Outputs:

-* `$string` is the result of concatenating all the string values provided in the given `IData` document.
+* `$concatenate.result` is the result of concatenating all the string values provided in the given `IData` document.

 ---